makrez/CNN_16S_classification/README.md

 singularity exec --nv --bind /data ../singularity_images/ml-16s_1.0.sif python ./check_gpu.py
 ```

+**IMPORTANT**

+It is recommended to use the `scratch` partition, since potentially
+thousands of files are loaded during training.

 ## Input Data

 The input data is a multiple-sequence alignment (msa) in `.fasta` format.